RosettaCommons/documentation/scripting_documentation/RosettaScripts/Filters/filter_pages/CycpepSymmetryFilter.md

 ### Description

 This filter examines a cyclic peptide backbone and determines whether it has cyclic symmetry matching a user-specified symmetry (within some threshold of error -- the backbone needn't be _perfectly_ symmetric).
 It works with c2, c3, c4, _etc._ symmetries, as well as with c2/m, c4/m, c6/m, _etc._ symmetries.
 Failure indicates that the peptide does _not_ have the desired symmetry.
+The peptide in question can be built from any combination fo L- and D-alpha , beta, or gamma amino acids, L- and D-oligoureas, or peptoids.

 ### Algorithm